Hidden mold in newly bought home

 What We Recommended

-The next steps were not cosmetic.
+The next steps included:

 • Engaging a licensed mold remediation contractor